cdoelling/century-list/books.md

 143. Strategic Management by Pearce & Robinson
 144. Do the work by Steven Pressfield
 145. International Entrepreneurship by Manuel Shapiro
-146. Antifragile by Nassim Taleb
+146. Anti-fragile by Nassim Taleb
 147. The Decision Book by Krogerus & Tschappler
 148. Illustrated Gonzo life of Hunter S Thompson
 149. Disciplined Entrepreneurship by Bill Ault